Russell B. Long Eminent Scholars Academic Chair

 Jennifer Lane holds B.A. degrees in History and Sociology from Louisiana State University, and attended the University of Maryland prior to transferring to LSU.
 While a member of the United States Army, she studied Spanish at the Defense Language Institute in Monterey, California and served in Panama and at the National Security Agency at Ft.
 Meade, Maryland.
 As a White House Intern in 1994, she worked in the office of Ira Magaziner on Health Care Policy.
 She worked at a non-profit agency for nine years, and as administrative supervisor co-authored three successful contract proposals that funded the agency.
 A native of Seattle, Washington, Lane has lived in Baton Rouge since 1995.

-Alexandru-Daniel On received his degree of LL.B from the Babes-Bolyai University in Cluj-Napoca, Romania, in 2010.
-He holds an LL.M in Private Law (Babes-Bolyai University, 2011) and an LL.M in Comparative Law (Louisiana State University, 2013).
+Alexandru-Daniel On received his LL.B. degree from the Babeş-Bolyai University in Cluj-Napoca, Romania, in 2010.
+He holds an LL.M. in Private Law (Babeş-Bolyai University, 2011) and an LL.M. in Comparative Law (Louisiana State University, 2013).
 He is the recipient of the first A. N. Yiannopoulos Endowed Scholarship (for the academic year 2011-2012).
 His research and publications are focused on the law of torts, the law of obligations, and legal translation.
-Alexandru-Daniel On is also a Managing Editor of the Journal of Civil Law Studies.
+Mr. On contributes to the Journal of Civil Law Studies, as a Ph.D. candidate at Maastricht University.